qburn93/balanced-news-app/README.md

 1. Filters

-    - The ticket list has the potential to become very crowded as more news post are added and comments logged.
+    - The post list has the potential to become very crowded as more news post are added and comments logged.
 To ease this issue the *django-filters* package was used to create a custom filterset that allows admins/users to filter news posts by Status and sort by creation date, or political views.

         ![Filtering]()